-In this podcast, Marion receives the founder of "Kiffe ton cycle" Gaelle Baldassari.
-"Kiffe ton cycle" is a movement that aims to become aware of one's menstrual cycle in order to take power over it and to benefit from its positive effects in everyday life.
+In this podcast, Marion interviews the founder of "Kiffe ton cycle" Gaelle Baldassari.
+"Kiffe ton cycle" is a movement that aims to raise awareness of one's menstrual cycle in order to take power over it and benefit from its positive effects on a daily basis.

-Infertility, PMA and Burnout: Gaelle tells us her story and the trials she overcame.
+Infertility, PMA and burnout: Gaëlle tells us her story and the ordeals she overcame.

 How can observing our menstrual cycle change our lives?
-Why knowledge of the menstrual cycle is an asset for women at work?
+Why is knowledge of the menstrual cycle an asset for women in the workplace?
 Are infertility and MAP still taboo subjects today?

-Affected by polycystic ovarian syndrome, Gaëlle had to be accompanied for her pregnancy project.
-She explains that during her MAP process, her hormonal fluctuations led her to face several problems: weight gain, violent premenstrual syndrome, breast pain, etc. At that time, she did not talk much about what she was going through and felt quite isolated.
+Gaëlle, who suffers from polycystic ovary syndrome, needed support for her pregnancy project.
+She explains that during her PMA journey, her hormonal fluctuations led her to face several problems: weight gain, violent premenstrual syndrome, pain in the breasts, etc. Her PMA journey punctuated her life.
+At the time, she didn't talk much about what she was going through, and felt quite isolated.

-She remembers several things about her journey towards pregnancy:
+She remembers several things about her journey to pregnancy:

-- She had to face injunctions and remarks in her professional environment regarding her baby project
+- She had to face injunctions and remarks in her professional environment in relation to her baby project.

-- The lack of consideration in the medical community during her MAP process.
-Indeed, Gaëlle explains that they did not necessarily explain to her all the steps, all the exams she had to go through.
-In the same way, the doctors took little time to talk to her, listen to her and support her in her project.
+- The lack of consideration in the medical world during her PMA journey.
+Gaëlle explains that they didn't necessarily explain all the steps and tests she had to undergo.
+Similarly, doctors took little time to talk to her, listen to her and support her in her project.

-Gaëlle is rather optimistic: for her, mentalities are evolving and words about menstruation and the cycle are gradually becoming free.
-However, she underlines an important point: reconnecting to the cycle should make us feel better, but menstrual planning (i.e. organizing one's life around one's cycle) should not be felt as a pressure.
-It's all about half measures.
+Gaëlle is optimistic: in her view, attitudes are changing, and people are gradually becoming more open about periods and the cycle.
+However, she stresses an important point: reconnecting with the cycle should make us feel better, but menstrual planning (i.e. organizing your life around your cycle) shouldn't feel like any kind of pressure.
+It's all a question of half-measures.

 How do you manage your cycle?

-At Elia, we offer a wide range of menstrual briefs to accompany you during your period, for all bodies and flows and for all days of the cycle.
+At Elia, we offer a wide range of menstrual pants to accompany you during your periods, for all bodies and flows and for every day of the cycle.